 Full Moon Hikes

-For hikes and walks, participants should feel comfortable walking on uneven terrain for 90-minutes.
+For hikes and walks at Charmlee Wilderness Park, participants should feel comfortable walking on uneven terrain for 90-minutes.
+City naturalists will discuss local history and wildlife of the area with multiple stops and resting places along the way.
 Hiking boots or sturdy closed-toe shoes are recommended.
 Bring water and dress in layers.

 Rattlesnakes are native to Malibu and play an essential role in the ecosystem.
 They control rodent populations which lower the spread of rodent-borne diseases like Lyme disease and reduce property damage caused by mice, rats, and ground squirrels.
 They are cold-blooded, which means they cannot regulate their body temperature, and because of this, they are most active when the temperature is between 70-90 degrees Fahrenheit.